 - Get more than one estimate for the job.
 See where each contractor stands.
 Don’t immediately go to the lowest estimate.
 Make sure each contractor can justify their estimates.

 - Ask for references.
 Most of the time, they will give you partner businesses or even past customers.
 Don’t hesitate to give them a call, especially their old customers.
-That way, you can get a feel on how they work and what their good or bad points are.
+That way, you can get a feel for how they work and what their good or bad points are.

 - Ask for an inspection report.
 Any good mold remediation contractor won’t hesitate to give you a comprehensive inspection report.